For your convenience, our most common customer questions are answered right here. Not finding what you want?

 I notice you have a patio.
 Can I eat and drink out there?

 Yes, our liquor license allows us to serve you food and drinks out on our patio, and The Stone Church is one of the few places in town where you can eat and drink outside!
-If you come into the bar to get a beer, you are more than welcome to bring your drink out to the patio and enjoy it under the sun.
 Please just stay within the fenced-in area.
-You can go onto the patio year-round, though we only provide full service on the patio from Memorial Day until Labor Day.
-If you come to The Stone Church and would like to be seated on the patio, please come inside first, and tell either the hostess (if there is one), or come up to the bar and alert a bartender.
+You can go onto the patio year-round, though we only provide service on the patio when our servers don’t need to put a jacket on to go outside.
+If you come to The Stone Church and would like to be seated on the patio, please come inside first, and tell either the hostess, or come up to the bar and alert a bartender.

 Can I bring my dog to The Stone Church?